AudMonte01/communitygroups/best_practices.md

 You can use text from the [Cloud Native Definition](https://github.com/cncf/toc/blob/master/DEFINITION.md).

-The most important thing is to keep an **active group**, with frequent events (ideally once a month).
+The most important thing is to keep an **active group**, with frequent events (at least one every 90 days).
 We encourage folks to run either online events or regular meetup events.
+Here are some creative ways to gather that are outside the traditional speaker/audience format:
+* Study groups for cloud native certication exams
+* Writing session or tips and tricks into writing an event proposal
+* Blogathon and winner gets a blog on the CNCF blog
+* Monthly coworking events… can be virtual with cameras off
+* Workshops
+* Office Hours

 Sustaining a group yourself can be challenging to manage.
 Ideally, it would be best if you had a team of passionate and committed co-organizers.